alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

     Depending on your network configuration, you might need to set an [`HTTP_PROXY` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) [external link] for the CLI to connect.
 Contact your network administrator for your configuration settings.

 3. Sign in to Cloud Foundry.
-If your org is hosted on the London region, run:
+If your org is hosted in the London region, run:

     ```
     cf login -a api.london.cloud.service.gov.uk -u USERNAME
     ```

-    If your org is hosted on the Ireland region, run:
+    If your org is hosted in the Ireland region, run:

     ```
     cf login -a api.cloud.service.gov.uk -u USERNAME